 GDPR: If you reside in the EU, we know GDPR compliance is a major consideration.
 We are GDPR compliant, and our privacy team is constantly monitoring the legal landscape to ensure we’re meeting your requirements.

 Data residency: For many who work in highly regulated industries, data residency is non-negotiable.
 Today, we offer data residency as part of our Cloud Enterprise plan, starting first with support for the EU and US regions.
-Or, if the Enterprise plan isn’t the right fit for your organization, we are working on offering data residency independent of the Enterprise plan.
+Soon, data residency will also be available as part of Standard and Premium cloud plans.
 We also plan to support additional regions, including Australia, Japan, the UK, and Canada.
 We are also working with our Marketplace partners to expand data residency capabilities and offer data residency for their apps when possible.
 Learn more about our data residency strategy in this community post.

 Highly regulated industries: We have big plans to meet the compliance requirements for some of the most strictly regulated industries out there, like finance, government, and healthcare.
 Specifically, we plan for Jira and Confluence Cloud to be compliant with US, EU, and AUS finance standards in 2022, FEDRAMP moderate in 2023, and HIPAA compliant in 2023.